 A half day walk leaves you plenty of time to explore Porto and there are regular boats to Scandola.
 This dramatic coastline is classed by UNESCO as a site of world beauty.
 From Porto beach, it’s possible to explore on your own with snorkel and mask, or if you wish, there is scuba diving.
 If you decide to walk directly to Piana in the morning it is possible to walk down to the small sandy cove of Ficaghiola in the afternoon.
 Leaving Porto, you cross over the bridge that links the marina area to the harbour.
 The beach is bordered by a eucalyptus wood and the path is just above sea level giving a balcony view down onto the clear blue waters.
 There are splendid views of the indented rugged coastline and its many creeks.
 Depending on the season, you can find foxgloves, tall white asphodels and delicate wild cyclamen.
 Once in the ‘Calanques’ you will discover an incredible site of granite needles, tortured shapes and rock sculpted formations dotted with maritime pine trees.

 Distance: 12km.
 Active walking time: 4.5 hours.
 Altitude gain: +520m.
 Descent: -70m.
 Overnight hotel in Piana B&B

 Day 7: Piana to Ajaccio: (1 night)

-7 breakfasts, 5 dinners, transportation as necessary within the programme (except transfer by public bus to Ajaccio on day 7), luggage transfers (except day 7), route instructions and maps, emergency back-up.
+7 breakfasts, 2 dinners, transportation as necessary within the programme, luggage transfers (except day 7), route instructions and maps, emergency back-up.

 Sturdy walking boots and walking socks (with a change of socks in rucksack), rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sunblock/cream, compass, torch, first-aid kit.